jearle/resume/Resume.md

 ### Philosophy IB (06/2013 - 09/2013)

++ Built a dynamic web UI, data visualizations and server using the service-oriented architecture design pattern.

 ### Her Life, Her Legacy (05/2013 - 07/2013)

++ Built a WordPress driven blog and site.

 ### Soleil events (08/2012 - 12/2012)

++ Built a content management system and website.

 ### Jamie Faletti (04/2012 - 06/2012)

++ Built a website.

 ### Enlighten Next (11/2012 - 5/2013)

++ Built email templates and landing pages.

 ### Music Architects (05-2012 - 06/2012)

++ Built a dynamic music player UI for the their website.

 ## Education